c4elme/information-security-notebook/networking-stuff/the-osi-model-and-tcpip-model.md

 ### Data Link Layer

 Data link layer is responsible for packaging the bits/data into frames.
+Data link layer transfers data from one point to another.
+It uses the Address Resolution Protocol to map the IP address of the devices on their mac addresses.

+### Network Layer

+Network layer is responsible for routing the transmission of data on the network.

+### Transport Layer

+Transport layer is responsible for ensuring that the data are packaged and it has the necessary headers that contains information on where the data will be transmitted.

+### Session Layer

+Session layer is responsible for establishing sessions for the devices to communicate with each other.

+### Presentation Layer

+Presentation layer is responsible for encryption and decryption of the data transmitted on the network.

+### Application Layer

+Application layer is responsible for viewing the information of the data.